-Juan Gonzalez Martinez is a trombonist from Bremen, Germany.
+Juan Gonzalez Martinez is a trombonist from Bremen.

 ...blows his solo pieces with immense delicacy, wonderful timing in recitative passage - and the ability to sing on his instrument.